MazenTayseer/CodeForces-ProblemSet/README.md

 # Codeforces
-This repo has answers to CodeForces problemset, will keep on uploading solutions!
+This repo has answers to CodeForces problemset.
+Challenges can be found at www.codeforces.com.
+I will keep on adding more solutions!